BlueSchnabeltier/wtvrsll/README.md

 - Generally improving usability **without changing too much**

 Basically, it keeps some of the new UI while bringing back the good parts of the old one.
+Want to see the difference?
+Check out the [Before & After comparison](https://imgsli.com/MzcxMTIz) to see how much better it looks!
 #
 ### Installation